sayar/RedisMVA/module4_azure_redis_cache/README.md

 ## Azure Redis Cache

 Microsoft Azure Redis Cache is based on the popular open source Redis Cache.
-It gives you access to a secure, dedicated Redis cache, managed by Microsoft.
-A cache created using Azure Redis Cache is accessible from any application within Microsoft Azure.
+It gives you access to a secure, dedicated Redis cache, managed by Azure.
+Any updates or patches to Redis is fully managed by Azure.
+A cache created using Azure Redis Cache is accessible from any application.

 Microsoft Azure Redis Cache will be available in two tiers:
 * Basic – Single node.
 Multiple sizes.